xenserver/terraform-provider-xenserver/docs/data-sources/sr.md

 Read-Only:

 - `allowed_operations` (List of String) The list of the operations allowed in this state.
-- `blobs` (Map of String) The binary blobs associated with this SR.
+- `blobs` (Map of String) The binary blobs(UUID) associated with this SR.
 - `clustered` (Boolean) True if the SR is using aggregated local storage.
 - `content_type` (String) The type of the SR's content, if required (for example, "ISOs").
 - `current_operations` (Map of String) The links each of the running tasks using this object (by reference) to a current_operation enum which describes the nature of the task.
-- `introduced_by` (String) The disaster recovery task which introduced this SR.
+- `introduced_by` (String) The UUID of disaster recovery task which introduced this SR.
 - `is_tools_sr` (Boolean) True if this is the SR that contains the Tools ISO VDIs.
 - `local_cache_enabled` (Boolean) True if this SR is assigned to be the local cache for its host.
 - `name_description` (String) The human-readable description of the storage repository.
 - `name_label` (String) The name of the storage repository.
 - `other_config` (Map of String) The additional configuration.
-- `pbds` (List of String) Describes how particular hosts can see this storage repository.
+- `pbds` (List of String) The UUID list of PBDs.
+Describes how particular hosts can see this storage repository.
 - `physical_size` (Number) The total physical size of the storage repository (in bytes).
 - `physical_utilisation` (Number) The physical space currently utilized on this storage repository (in bytes).
 - `shared` (Boolean) True if this SR is (capable of being) shared between multiple hosts.